-Microwave plasma CVD diamond systems, materials, and process expertise
+Microwave plasma CVD diamond platforms and process expertise

-Carat Systems combines reactor design, diamond growth processes, and technical diamond material development.
+Carat Systems combines reactor design, diamond growth processes, substrate-specific nucleation, technical diamond materials, and process metrology.

 Company overview

-Carat's work spans 2.45 GHz microwave plasma CVD systems, 915 MHz scale-up platforms, diamond-on-silicon development, polycrystalline and single-crystal diamond growth, optical diamond, UNCD and BEN process capability, and custom coating programs.
+Carat's work spans 2.45 GHz microwave plasma CVD systems, 915 MHz large-area scale-up platforms, diamond-on-silicon development, polycrystalline and single-crystal diamond growth, optical diamond, UNCD and BEN process capability, technical metrology development, and custom coating programs.

 What differentiates Carat